amy324/CI-CD-Pipeline-Automation-Tool/README.md

 You will be prompted to enter the repository URL, branch name, and test script command.

-Here is an example showing using the `configure` command with a demo project I created to use with this tool:
+Here is an example showing using the `configure` command with a simple and easy-to-understand [test project](https://github.com/amy324/CI-CD-Demo-Project) created to demonstrate the useage of this CI/CD Tool:

 ```bash
 $ ./ci-cd-tool configure